The below are guidelines from the Young People's Book Prize 2023.

 Each book entered must be submitted by the book’s publisher.
-Before submitting your titles, please ensure you have read all the terms of entry on this page before submitting your entry/entries.
+Before submitting your titles, please ensure you have read and understood all the terms of entry on this page.

 For each book you are entering:

 - Complete the full online entry form.
 A separate form must be completed for each individual title submitted for the prize.

 - As part of the online form, you will be required to attach one pdf file of each book (maximum file size: 50 MB).